preiter93/wireman/README.md

 ![](img/screen.png)

-## ProtoTUI
+## What is StellaRPC?

-ProtoTUI is a gRPC client that runs in the terminal.
-Simply load a bunch of proto files into a config file and start to make gRPC request.
-Enjoy!
+StellaRPC is a gRPC client that runs in the terminal!
+Simply put your proto files in a config and be ready to make gRPC request

 ## Features:
 - [x] List Services & Methods